 Research different types of fossils by examining specimens from the Natural History Museum of Utah’s paleontology collection.
 Observe a variety of fossils from Utah’s geologic past to make inferences about Utah’s ancient ecosystems.
 Determine what features define a fossil and discover the differences between fossil types.

 Understand how geography affects the ways people live in an environment and how the artifacts we find are evidence of how and where people lived in Utah.
 Discover what makes something an artifact, and develop a deeper understanding of what life in Utah was like hundreds of years ago!

-Museum on the Move addresses specific Utah State Office of Education’s (USOE) science core curriculum and Intended Learning Outcomes.
+Museum on the Move addresses specific Utah State Office of Education’s (USOE) science core curriculum.

 Specific standards and objectives include: